vsilaev/tascalate-concurrent/README.md

     .thenCombineAsync(parallelPromise, (u, v) -> Arrays.asList(u, v), PromiseOrigin.ALL)
     .orTimeout( Duration.ofSeconds(5) ); // now timeout will cancel the whole chain
 ```
-It's important to mention the crucial difference between `Promise.orTimeot / onTimeout` and `CompletableFuture.orTimeout / completeOnTimeout` in Java 9+.
-In Tascalate Concurrent both operations return a _new_ `Promise`, that is may be canceled individually, without cancelling the original `Promise`.
-Moreover, on timeout the original `Promise` will not be completed with `TimeoutException` but rather with `CancellationException` (in case of `orTimeou([duration], true)` or `orTimeout([duration])`).
-The behavior of `CompletableFuture` in Java 9+ is radically different: timeout-related operations are just "side-effects", and the returned value is the original `CompletableFuture` itself.
-So the call to `completableFuture.orTimeout(100, TimeUnit.MILLIS).cancel()` will cancel the `completableFuture` itself, and there is no way to revert the timeout once it's set.
-Correspondingly, when time expired the original `completableFuture` will be completed exceptionally with `TimeoutException`.

 Another useful timeout-related methods declared in `Promise` interface are:
 ```java